webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </div>

-This section of the guide highlights some notable differences with those standards, and provides a quick tour of many SVG features that are covered in more detail in other sections.
-It focuses on the unique way you can build complex interactive graphics from reusable components, and how to flexibly place them within various drawing areas.
+This section of the guide shows how SVG is deployed along with HTML, CSS, and JavaScript, with which you should already be familiar.
+It highlights some notable differences with those standards, and provides a quick tour of many SVG features that are covered in more detail in other sections.
+It focuses on the unique way you can build complex interactive graphics from reusable components, and how to flexibly place them within various drawing surfaces.
 As part of a grand tour to get a feel for how SVG markup works, you'll stroll through an example that shows how to build a pair of eyes, and how to move them around and make them blink.

 ==What is SVG?==